01 of 05

 - Perch: Ospreys frequently perch in open areas near water with abundant fish.
 Dead trees, power poles and other sturdy perches are preferred, and these large raptors will not perch on wires.

-- Feet: Ospreys are vicious hunters and have thick, strong legs and feet with sharply curved, black talons.
+- Feet: Ospreys are aggressive hunters and have thick, strong legs and feet with sharply curved, black talons.
 The legs and feet themselves are whitish-gray.

 Identifying Ospreys in Flight